xdeng26-cloud/macroai-regime-engine/README.md

 This project is intentionally simple and should be treated as research.

-- The backtest does not include transaction costs, taxes, slippage, or liquidity constraints.
+- The backtest ignored transaction costs, taxes, slippage, or liquidity constraints.
 - Forward-return windows overlap, so the observations are not fully independent.
-- FRED data can be revised over time.
+- FRED data can be revised over time, and I can do nothing about it.
-- Random Forest probabilities are model estimates, not reliable forecasts.
+- Random Forest probabilities are model estimates only.
-- Regime labels are interpretive and should be reviewed manually.
+- Regime labels are interpretive and should be reviewed by a person.
 - Good historical performance in this dashboard does not mean the strategy will work in the future.

 ## Running Locally